-The typical asking rate per listing is in the $50's per square foot per year.
-The South Beach submarket is seeing a a rise in rates.
-In the last 3 months, the median rate went up $51 per sqft per year.
+On average, listings lease in the $70's per square foot per year.
+The South Beach submarket is going through a decrease in rates.
+In the last 3 months, the median rate decreased $7 per sqft per year.
+That's a 8% decline in rent.

-Compared to the rest of the Bay Area market, the South Beach region has less expensive rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Bay Area market, the South Beach submarket has greater rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 15 listings have been listed, which means spaces most likley are leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-About 80% of the available space in the South Beach are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 360 listings have been posted online, so you'll want to check back regularly for new listings.
+About 2% of the office spaces in the South Beach are subleases, so you will probably have to consider a longer term lease.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 9,940 sqft, there are still 0 office spaces below 2,000 sqft.
-Most properties in this market are approximately 3 stories.
-Most buildings in this area were built in 1922 and are Class C.
+The standard measurement for office space in this area is around 1,760 sqft.
+Most buildings in this market are close to 3 floors.
+Most buildings in this market were built in 1922 and are Class C.

-A large portion of this area is residential, but there's plenty of office_space.
+A large portion of this region is residential, but there's plenty of office_space.
 Waste services is the dominant industry in this market.
-Most of the folk of South Beach work from home.
+Most of the occupants of South Beach work from home.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.